vishalarun06/Derivatives-Lab/README.md

 In order to simulate a delta-hedge, similarly we need to create a call Option object.
 We then also need a stock price path, I have included a function to simulate a price path for an option, alternatively a price path can be inputted.
 We can then create a DeltaHedging object with the option and the price path.
 Then call the delta hedge and plot delta hedge functions onto the object and this will simulate and visualise a delta-hedging portfolio against an unhedged position for a short call option.

+The gamma-hedge works very similarly however you will also now need to input a second hedging option that is used in the gamma hedge!